NeuManifold: Neural Watertight Manifold Reconstruction with Efficient and High-Quality Rendering Support: Conclusion

-\boldstart{Geometry editing. } Geometry editing algorithms often rely on good input mesh connectivity.
-In Fig.~\ref{fig:application}a, we demonstrate Laplacian surface editing~\citet{sorkine2004laplacian} for non-rigid deformation of the reconstructed microphone.
+\boldstart{Geometry Editing. }Effective geometry editing algorithms typically depend on reliable input mesh connectivity.
+As illustrated in Fig.~\ref{fig:application}a, we apply Laplacian surface editing~\cite{sorkine2004laplacian} for the non-rigid deformation of a microphone reconstructed using \methodname{}.

-\boldstart{Appearance editing. } Our meshes integrate directly into modeling software and can be edited by artists.
-In Fig.~\ref{fig:application}b, we load the generated mesh into Blender and paint its vertices.
-The painted color is multiplied with the original color in the GLSL shader.

-\boldstart{Physical Simulation. } Our reconstructed meshes can be used as static collision meshes for soft-body simulation (e.g., cloth simulation as shown in Fig.~\ref{fig:application}c) similar to previous works.
-Moreover, the watertight and manifold properties enable a wider range of applications.
-For example, they can be used as direct input to the collision-aware convex decomposition algorithm~\citep{wei2022coacd} for rigid-body collision shape generation (Fig.~\ref{fig:application}d).
-They can be directly converted to finite-element meshes by Delaunay tetrahedralizations~\citep{hang2015tetgen} and used in a finite-element simulation with incremental potential contact (IPC)~\citep{Li2020IPC} ( Fig.~\ref{fig:teaser} and Appendix Fig.~\ref{fig:supp_flowers}).
+\boldstart{Physical Simulation. } Our reconstructed meshes can be used as direct input to the collision-aware convex decomposition algorithm~\cite{wei2022coacd} for rigid-body collision shape generation (Fig.~\ref{fig:application}b).
+They can be directly converted to finite-element meshes by Delaunay tetrahedralizations~\cite{hang2015tetgen} and used in a finite-element simulation with incremental potential contact (IPC)~\cite{Li2020IPC} (Fig.~\ref{fig:teaser} and Fig.~\ref{fig:application}c).